danzimm/CG5/README.md

 ## Roadmap
 - Add paths for views.
 In other words currently views can only be rectangles (of course you can create your own `drawRect` method in order to draw some other shape, but I want to make this easier), or rounded rectangles, but I want the views to be able to have any sort of boundary one would like (creating the boundaries with different types of curves, quadratic, cubic, etc.).
 Currently I have an idea how to do this, but need to figure out how to make a simpler API.
 - Shadows on views.
 Both inset and outset.
 Different colors, different sizes.
 This, at first glance to me is going to be very hard!
-- Colors.
-I need to make a color object which has an `array()` method.
-Using regex to fetch an array representing a color is *not* very efficient, especially when animating.
-This shouldn't be hard but is coupled with the issue below.
-- Proper classes for point, rect, size, etc..
-Currently I have these objects as a simple javascript `Object`.
-I want to make them more robust similar to views.

 ## File Structure
 Currently I have the `CG5` framework in the file `cg5.js` in the root of the repo.
 The file `script.js` is a testing file that I use (currently I have two tests).
 The `index.html` file is used with `script.js` to test the framework.
 The `fjs.js` script is a script that adds some convenience methods to arrays and objects.